KarateJB/eBooks/Nuget/01. Pack/README.md

 ## Including content files

-Sometimes we would like a content file to be installed into the project which has installed our Nuget package.
+Sometimes we would like to have a content file to be installed into the project which has installed our Nuget package.
 For example, a `NLog.config` shall be installed as a content file when the Logging package is installed.

 Specify the key target path: `contentFiles\any\any\<ContentFile>` like following, (DO NOT remove or modify `contentFiles\any\any\`!)